 The bus stop that would lead back into the normal human section of town was theoretically on the corner of the street.
 The only problem was, as I threw myself up to it, I realized it was closed.
 A torn piece of paper was stuck over the bus timetable by scraps of clear tape: Bus line closed.
 There will be no more late-night buses back to the hums.

 The hums, I was vaguely aware, was what the otherworlders referred to as humans.

-That, though, that was irrelevant.
-What was really goddamn, terrifyingly relevant, was that I was stuck here.
+That, though, was irrelevant.
+What was really terrifyingly relevant was that I was stuck here.